- Dr. Bhushan Bhole, Delhi

 Survival rates among liver transplant recipients also vary among transplant centers.

-Transplant team can also assist patient with other useful resources & coping strategies throughout the transplant process, such as:
+The transplant team can also assist the patient with other useful resources & coping strategies throughout the transplant process, such as:

 - Joining a support group for transplant recipients.
-Talking with others who have shared patients experience can ease fears & anxiety.
+Talking with others who have shared patient experiences can ease fears & anxiety.

 Diet and nutrition

-After liver transplant, it is especially important to eat a well-balanced diet to help patient recover & keep liver healthy.
+After a liver transplant, it is especially important to eat a well-balanced diet to help the patient recover & keep the liver healthy.

-Transplant team includes a nutrition specialist (dietitian) who can discuss patient’s nutrition and diet needs & answer any questions patient have after the transplant.
+The transplant team includes a nutrition specialist (dietitian) who can discuss the patient’s nutrition and diet needs & answer any questions the patient has after the transplant.

-In general, diet after liver transplant should be low in salt, cholesterol, fat & sugar.
+In general, the diet after liver transplant should be low in salt, cholesterol, fat & sugar.

-To prevent damage of new liver, it’s important to avoid alcohol.
+To prevent damage to the new liver, it’s important to avoid alcohol.
 Patient is advised not to drink alcoholic beverages or use alcohol in cooking.

 Exercise

-Exercise & physical activity should be a regular part of patient’s life after a liver transplant to continue improving his overall physical & mental health.
+Exercise & physical activity should be a regular part of a patient’s life after a liver transplant to continue improving their overall physical & mental health.

-Soon after transplant, patient should walk as much as he can.
-Then, depending on patient’s progress, he can start incorporating more physical activity into his daily life.
+Soon after the transplant, the patient should walk as much as he can.
+Then, depending on the patient’s progress, he can start incorporating more physical activity into his daily life.